PLA24/Blog/source/_posts/Week1.md

 ## This week

 ### Monday
 On monday we had our first project presentation.
 Our professors explained what we will be doing the next couple of weeks, and gave a little insight on what we are supposed to do.

 After that we met each other for the first time, with a 'game' to get to know each other.

 ### Wednesday
 On wednesday, we had a presentation from a [Planet®](https://www.planet.com/) employee, explaining the company's history and their plans for satellite imagery.
 After the presentation, we participated in a workshop on creative brainstorming & target audience analysis.
 While brainstorming, we came up with a couple idea's for the project, but we didn't come up with something definitive.
 We also setup [Trello](https://trello.com) with multiple boards for our regular R&D and our idea lists & such.

+## Plans

+We are planning to have our main idea finished next week so we can research what frameworks to use, and fill our R&D board with cards =).